ankitsinghaniyaz/cualdron-of-life/content/blog/no-fortune-for-a-penny.md

 Love yourself and stay rooted in your gut feeling.
 Have compassion for your troubles like you would have it for a friend's.
 After all, we are humans and humans are not meant to be perfect.
 You deserve those kind encouraging words more than anyone else.

 There is a huge storm brewing and everyone is trying to hold the line.
 Move forward inch by inch.
-Do not leave anyone behind not yourself either. :)
+Do not leave anyone behind and not yourself either. :)